-- 1. The authorized missions for the Department UAVs are: - (a) Post-incident crime scene preservation and documentation, - (b) Bomb Squad missions, - (c) Response to hazardous materials spills, - (d) Traffic Collision Investigations, - (e) Search and Rescue (SAR) missions as defined in the Department SAR Operations Manual, - (f) Public safety and life preservation missions to include barricaded suspects, hostage situations, active shooters, apprehension of armed and dangerous and/ or violent suspects, and high-risk search warrants,
+- 1. The authorized missions for the Department UAVs are: - (a) Post-incident crime scene preservation and documentation, - (b) Bomb Squad missions, - (c) Response to hazardous materials spills, - (d) Traffic Collision Investigations, - (e) Search and Rescue (SAR) missions as defined in the Department SAR Operations Manual, - (f) Public safety and life preservation missions to include, but not be limited to, barricaded suspects, hostage situations, active shooters, apprehension of armed and dangerous and/or violent suspects, and high-risk search warrants,

-- (g) Disaster response and recovery to include natural or human caused disasters including a full overview of a disaster area for post incident analysis and documentation, - (h) Training flights in support of the Department UAV Training Manual, - (i) In response to specific requests from local, state or federal fire authorities for fire response and prevention, - (j) When there is probable cause to believe that (1) the UAV may record images of a place, thing, condition, or event; and (2) that those images would be relevant in proving that a certain felony had occurred or is occurring, or that a particular person committed or is committing a certain felony and use of the UAV does not infringe upon the reasonable expectation of privacy, - (k) Pursuant to a search warrant, - Inspection of Orange County property and facilities, to include OCIAC locations designated under the US Department of Homeland Security's Critical Infrastructure Sectors. - (m) Production of video for the Department and other County of Orange agencies/ departments for promotional, educational and/or training purposes.
+- (g) Disaster response and recovery to include natural or human caused disasters including a full overview of a disaster area for post incident analysis and documentation, - (h) Training flights in support of the Department UAV Training Manual, - (i) For fire response and prevention, - (j) When there is probable cause to believe that (1) the UAV may record images of a place, thing, condition, or event; and (2) that those images would be relevant in proving that a crime had occurred or is occurring, or that a particular person committed or is committing a crime and use of the UAV does not infringe upon the reasonable expectation of privacy, - (k) Pursuant to a search warrant, - Inspection of Orange County property and facilities, to include OCIAC locations designated under the US Department of Homeland Security's Critical Infrastructure Sectors. - (m) Production of video for the Department and other County of Orange agencies/ departments for promotional, educational and/or training purposes.